Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 ### 2025-06-03 - Playtesting
 - Changed difficulty of easy, medium, and hard modes: 2 minutes
 - Fixed the same bug in selectionPressed that occured on 5/30: 5 minutes

+### 2025-06-04 - Shapes for flags
+- Incorrect flags are now displayed with a red X: 10 minutes
+- Flags are now displayed with a red flag (and not an ugly red circle): 15 minutes